 Owning a Car in Japan

-- Before you can buy a car, you must provide evidence that you have a parking space near your home.
+- This is only required for white plate cars (普通車, hutsuusha).
+Before you can buy one, you must provide evidence that you have a parking space near your home.
 If your residence does not have a garage, you must rent a parking space in your neighborhood.

 - Automobile Inspection (shaken)